apache/samza/docs/learn/documentation/0.7.0/container/state-management.md

 One of the more interesting aspects of Samza is the ability for tasks to store data locally and execute rich queries against it.

 Of course simple filtering or single-row transformations can be done without any need for collecting state.
-A simple analogy to SQL may make make this more obvious.
+A simple analogy to SQL may make this more obvious.
 The select- and where-clauses of a SQL query don't usually require state: these can be executed a row at a time on input data and maintain state between rows.
 The rest of SQL, multi-row aggregations and joins, require more support to execute correctly in a streaming fashion.
 Samza doesn't provide a high-level language like SQL but it does provide lower-level primitives that make streaming aggregation and joins and other stateful processing easy to implement.

 Let's dive into how this works and why it is useful.

 ### Common use cases for stateful processing

 First, let's look at some simplistic examples of stateful stream processing that might be seen on a consumer website.
+Later in this document we'll go through specific details of using Samza's built-in key-value storage capabilities to implement each of these applications, but for now it is enough just to see some examples of the kind of applications that tend to need to manage state.

 ##### Windowed aggregation

 Example: Counting the number of page views for each user per hour

 This kind of windowed processing is common for ranking and relevance, "trending topics", as well as simple real-time reporting and monitoring.
+For small windows one can just maintain the aggregate in memory and manually commit the task position only at window boundaries.
+However this means we have to recover up to a full window on fail-over.
+But this will not be very slow for large windows because of the amount of reprocessing.
+For larger windows or for effectively infinite windows it is better to make the in-process aggregation fault-tolerant rather than try to recompute it.

 ##### Table-table join

 Example: Join a table of user profiles to a table of user\_settings by user\_id and emit the joined stream

 This example is somewhat simplistic: one might wonder why you would want to join two tables in a stream processing system.
 However consider a more realistic example: real-time data normalization.
-E-commerce companies need to handle product imports, web-crawlers need to update their [database of the web](labs.yahoo.com/files/YahooWebmap.pdf‎), and social networks need to normalize and index social data for search.
-Each of these processing flows are emensely complex and contain many complex processing stages that effectively join together and normalize many data sources into a single clean feed.
+E-commerce companies need to handle product imports, web-crawlers need to update their [database of the web](http://labs.yahoo.com/files/YahooWebmap.pdf), and social networks need to normalize and index social data for search.
+Each of these processing flows are immensely complex and contain many complex processing stages that effectively join together and normalize many data sources into a single clean feed.

 ##### Table-stream join